faithkane3/faithkane3/README.md

-### 👋 Welcome to my GitHub
+### Welcome to my GitHub

-I am a data science instructor and career coach who is constantly learning, practicing, or building something new.
+My name is Faith Kane, and I'm a data science instructor and career coach who is constantly learning, practicing, or building something new.
+I work, live, and play with my family in Texas.

-#### You can reach out to me in the following ways:
+### You can reach out to me in the following ways:

 📫 faith.x.kane@gmail.com